-The School of Professional Studies, in partnership with the Earth Institute and the Columbia Water Center, is offering a Certification of Professional Achievement in Sustainable Water Management.
-This new certification equips professionals with the skills to conduct integrated water management and water systems analysis.
+The School of Professional Studies, in partnership with the Earth Institute and the Columbia Water Center, offers the non-degree Certification of Professional Achievement in Sustainable Water Management, a program that equips professionals with the skills to conduct integrated water management and water systems analysis.

 According to the United Nations Development Programme, nearly 900 million people lack access to safe water and over 2.7 billion lack access to basic sanitation.
 As the world’s population continues to grow in excess of 7 billion people, the demand for access to water has risen.
 At the same time, the impacts of climate change are making it more difficult to ensure the supply of safe water to the populations that need it most.
 Severe weather events ravage some parts of the world with floods, while devastating others with droughts.
 Skilled sustainability professionals are needed in order to create effective solutions to the world’s water problems.
 Students of this program leave equipped with skills to guide communities and companies in issues of water management.

 The Certification of Professional Achievement in Sustainable Water Management program will cover concepts of hydrology, water policy and regulation, economics, finance and conflict resolution.
 It is designed to provide sophisticated and multidisciplinary training in water issues—the nexus of natural science, social science and public policy.
 The program teaches skills applicable to a wide-range of professions including urban planning, manufacturing, sanitation, and NGO professionals domestic and abroad.